The War Machines

 Sue: Well, yes.
 Obviously.
 But you can work around that.

-Sue is full-blown mong, now.
-She admits that she is prepared to work around production errors to create a more consistent show, but when I tell her that some fans spend their entire lives trying to do just that, she attempts to backtrack.
+Sue says she’s prepared to work around production errors to create a more consistent programme, but when I tell her that some fans spend their entire lives attempting to do just that, she starts to backtrack.
 And then Professor Brett says “Doctor Who” again, and there isn’t any room for a comma, a semi-colon or even a hyphen.
-All we have left to play with is a big, fat exclamation mark.
+All we have is a big, fat exclamation mark.

 Sue: Oh **** off, then.
 Stupid idiots.